 Courses – what subjects will you have to take?

 A variety of courses are required for graduation in the areas of English, Math, Science, Social Studies, the Arts, Health and Fitness, Career and Technical Education, and Electives.
-Actual graduation requirements will depend on when students enter the ninth grade.
-World Languages are not required for graduation, but this is an entrance requirement for most colleges and universities.
+Graduation requirements depend on when students enter the ninth grade.
+The World Language requirement can be waived with Personal Pathway credits, but this is an entrance requirement for most colleges and universities.

 Washington State History is a required course for graduation, so students who do not complete this course in middle school will need to take it in high school.
 Successful completion of a Washington State History course is noted on high school transcripts.